Union for French Democracy: Ideology, positions, platform

-The UDF was a centre-right party, although it considered itself centrist.
+The UDF was a centre-right party, although the party itself and Maurice Duverger considered that they were centrist.
 Broadly, the UDF was a big tent, bringing together Christian democrats, liberals, radicals, social democrats and non-Gaullist conservatives.
-The main ideological trends in the party were Christian democracy, liberalism, conservative liberalism and liberal conservatism.
+The main ideological trends in the party were Christian democracy, liberalism, social liberalism, conservative liberalism and liberal conservatism.

 The UDF's most marked political trait was pro-Europeanism and support for European integration, up to the point of turning the European Union into a federal United States of Europe.
 In that respect, UDF was the likely target of Chirac's Call of Cochin (1978), in which he denounced the pro-European policies of "the party of the foreigners".

 Until 2002, the UDF spanned a somewhat wide ideological spectrum on the centre-right.
 A tongue-in-cheek characterisation of UDF's membership is that it was the union of everybody on the right that was neither far-right nor a Jacques Chirac supporter.
 However, the UDF suffered for its lack of cohesion, in contrast to Chirac's Rally for the Republic.
 Its economic policies ranged from favouring left-leaning social justice to favouring laissez-faire liberalism.
 Such divergences led the laissez-faire advocates, such as Alain Madelin, to form Liberal Democracy in 1997 and split from the UDF in 1998.
 Similarly, social policies ranged from the social conservatism of the likes of Christine Boutin, famously opposed to civil unions for homosexuals, same-sex marriage, abortion and euthanasia, to more socially progressive policies.
 Boutin was eventually excluded from the UDF and in 2001 she formed the Forum of Social Republicans.

 During the 2007 presidential electoral campaign, François Bayrou presented himself as a centrist and a social-liberal (he even opened the door to gay adoptions), proclaiming that if elected, he would "govern beyond the left-right divide".
 He won 18.6% of the vote, but this was not enough for him to reach the second round.